near/docs/docs/2.develop/contracts/environment/environment.md

 ## Gas

 Your smart contract has a limited number of computational resources to use on each call.
 Such resources are measured in [Gas](/concepts/basics/transactions/gas).
-Gas can be thought of as wall compute time.
-1 PetaGas (1_000 TGas) is ~1 second of compute time.
+Gas can be thought of as wall time, where 1 PetaGas (1_000 TGas) is ~1 second of compute time.
 Each code instruction costs a certain amount of Gas, and if you run out of it, the execution halts with the error message `Exceeded the prepaid gas`.

 Through the environment you get access to two gas-related arguments.